zautumnz/luvi/README.md

 Originally forked from [freddie](http://npm.im/freddie).

 Why?
-Because freddie did some things that I really liked, but also did a lot of things that I really don't need, and doesn't do some things that I really do want.
+Because `freddie` did some things that I really liked, but also did a lot of things that I really don't need, and doesn't do some things that I really do want.

+Why `4444`?
+Because I'm OCD, and I really like the number 4.

 --------